Max12121/Vision/README.md

 ---

 #### `customEvaluation::match`
-A custom JavaScript function evaluated on the visited website.
+A custom JavaScript code evaluated on the visited website.
 In case the function returns `true` then the entry is matched.
 Useful in case the predefined patterns are not enough.

 <details>